-Today, I’m very excited to unveil the first episode of Celes TV!
-My first interview is with Daniel Wong, all-time straight-A student, salutatorian (meaning top second student) at Victoria Junior College (one of the top junior colleges in Singapore), and get this—a double degree graduate from Duke (one of the top universities in United States) with a near-impossible GPA of 3.98/4.00!!!
+Today, I’m excited to unveil the first episode of Celes TV!
+My first interview is with Daniel Wong, all-time straight-A student, salutatorian (meaning top second student) at Victoria Junior College (one of the top junior colleges in Singapore), and a double degree graduate from Duke (one of the top universities in United States) with a GPA of 3.98/4.00!
 How incredible is that?

-I interviewed Daniel because he’s a solid person with a down-to-earth personality, which I absolutely love.
-Given that he attained such an incredibly high GPA, I thought he would be the perfect person to dish life and learning tips to both students and non-students!
+I interviewed Daniel because he’s a solid person with a down-to-earth personality.
+Given that he attained such an incredibly high GPA, I thought he would be the perfect person to share life and learning tips to both students and non-students!

 The entire recording took an hour and was filmed in Daniel’s home, as I wanted to catch him in his natural environment.
 I have edited the interview down to 13 minutes with the core messages.
 You can watch the video above.
 Key things covered:

 - Why achieving his Straight-As did not make Daniel happy, and what eventually did

 - How Daniel rediscovered meaning in education and his personal life